linode/docs/docs/guides/tools-reference/file-transfer/comparing-data-transfer-utilities/index.md

 #### Use cases

 SCP is ideal for general file transfer use cases that require copying files from a local computer to a remote server, or from remote servers to a local computer, in a secure and resilient manner.
+Unlike rsync, SCP is not used to copy files between directories that are both local.

 #### Pros and Cons

-Since it leverages the same authentication and security as SSH, SCP is widely regarded as a secure replacement for RCP.
-Aside from its security benefits and ubiquitous support across Linux systems, SCP also provides more advanced capabilities like file permission and timestamp preservation, among others.
-And because it uses TCP, SCP provides error detection and recovery capabilities for resuming or restarting data transfers in the event of network problems.
-However, due to its use of SSH keys and software, SCP is more complicated to manage and maintain than RCP and can be slow when transferring large volumes over the encrypted connection.
+Some users may find SCP to be less complicated to use than rsync.
+SCP is not capable of restarting transfers as rsync can, because it lacks a similar delta-transfer algorithm.

 ### SFTP